BlueBrain/hpcbench/docs/index.rst

 9. Submit a `pull-request <https://github.com/tristan0x/hpcbench>`_

-How to add a new plots to an existing benchmark?
+How to add a new plot to an existing benchmark?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 1. Install `hpcbench` on a server where the benchmark utility is installed.
 2. Execute a campaign on this server with ``ben-sh``.
 3. Retrieve the campaign data on your workstation.
-4. Setup development environment on your workstation.
+4. Setup the development environment on your workstation.
 5. Install the module in `editable` mode with the following command::

    $ pip install -e '.[PLOTTING]'